 Volunteers are trained and certified to prepare basic tax returns.
-This does not include returns with business and rental income or complex investments.
+This does not include returns with solar/PV credit, businesses with depreciable equipment, rental property, and complex investments.
 Tax returns can be electronically filed and refunds direct-deposited for faster service.

 Any qualifying taxpayer can use this service for which our VITA program will get credit.
 The website will guide you through a simple interview process.
 You can stop at any time and continue later.
 Tax and technical questions can be answered with their hotline.
 You can contact Roy Kamida (kamida [at] hawaii [dot] edu, 455-0294) for more information

 - Photo Identification for you and your spouse

 - Social Security Cards for you, your spouse and dependents

 - Birth Dates for you, spouse and dependents